Overview

 Copying & instancing patterns

-Patterns have an associated 3-digit numbers.
-This number is a unique pattern on a given track and allows you to tell if a pattern is used multiple times inside a track.
+Patterns have associated 3-digit numbers.
+This number is a unique pattern on a given track, and allows you to tell if a pattern is used multiple times inside a track.
 Re-using a pattern multiple times in a track is called instancing.
 When modifying a pattern, all of the its instances will be modified at the same time.

 Another way to tell if a pattern is an instance of another is simply to select it and to look for the chain link icon.
 When a pattern is selected, all of its instances will show this icon and the 3-digit numbers will appear white.
 In the example below, pattern 000 is selected and a few other instance are shown.